doomerboywave/doomerboywave/README.md

 <p align="left">Driven by continuous learning and professional evolution as a developer.<br>
-I am currently pursuing a degree in Computer Engineering alongside my training as a Systems Development Technician.<br> With a strong focus on Back-End development, I am actively expanding my technical skill set by exploring and studying new programming languages.<br>
+I am currently pursuing a degree in Computer Engineering alongside my training as a Systems Development Technician.<br>
+<br>With a strong focus on Back-End development.<br>
+<br>I am actively expanding my technical skill set by exploring and studying new programming languages.<br>
-Additionally, I possess a solid foundation in computer hardware and electronics, complemented by intermediate proficiency in office applications.<br> </p>
+<br>Additionally, I possess a solid foundation in computer hardware and electronics, complemented by intermediate proficiency in office applications.<br> </p>

 ###